Services For Job-seekers

 Prospect’s Disability Employment Services support individuals with developmental disabilities, autism, Asperger’s, fetal alcohol spectrum disorder, or brain injuries, enhancing their quality of life through increased workforce participation.
 Funded by the Government of Alberta, this program focuses on placement and retention supports.
 It has pioneered innovative approaches in learning employment skills through outdoor activities and art.

-Rocky View Employment helps residents of the Airdrie/Cochrane areas achieve their employment and career goals.
-Funded by the Government of Alberta, Rocky View provides career coaching, access to work search resources, assistance with resumes, referrals to training and job placements/matching services.
+Rocky View & Wheatland Employment helps residents of the Rocky View and Wheatland County areas achieve their employment and career goals.
+Funded by the Government of Alberta and with offices in Airdrie, Strathmore and Cochrane, Rocky View & Wheatland provides career coaching, access to work search resources, assistance with resumes, referrals to training and job placements/matching services.

 Forces@WORK is geared to transitioning/retiring members of the Canadian Armed Forces, including the ill and injured, Reserve Force members, and veterans who wish to transition into civilian workplaces.
 We consulted with veterans and serving members of the military to ensure what we offer is relevant and effective.
 The program can provide rapid, direct workforce entry with support for the individual and the employer to ensure a stable transition.

 Studio C offers workplace skill development and placement.
 Individuals collaborate with employers to create art.
 Through this experiential learning opportunity individuals develop essential workplace skills while dispelling stereotypes that may be held by employers.

 The Entrepreneurs with Disabilities program is available at no cost, and designed for people who:

 - Have a permanent disability or chronic condition

 - Find it hard to get or keep a meaningful job because of that disability or condition

 - Have a viable business idea they’re passionate about